pyrohost/pyrodactyl/CONTRIBUTING.md

-# Contributing

-pyro.host does not accept Pull Requests (PRs) _for new functionality_ from users that are not currently employed or affiliated by Pyro.
-It has become overwhelming to try and give the proper time and attention that such complicated PRs tend to require — and deserve.
-As a result, it is in the project's best interest to limit the scope of work on new functionality to work done within the Pyro team.

-PRs that address existing _bugs_ with a corresponding issue opened in our issue tracker will continue to be accepted and reviewed.
-Their scope is often significantly more targeted, and simply improving upon existing and well defined logic.

 ### Responsible Disclosure

 This is a fairly in-depth project and makes use of a lot of parts.
 We strive to keep everything as secure as possible